 Home Renovation Loan vs Personal Loan

 When you need a loan to finance your home remodeling, you should always get a home renovation loan instead of a personal loan.
-One thing you should always understand about banks and their loans is that they are trying to manage risk of lending out money.
-To banks, unknown factors are equivalent risk.
-Because a personal loan can be used for any purpose, they represent higher risk to banks and thus come with higher interest rates.
+One thing you should always understand about banks and their loans is that they are trying to manage the risk of lending out money.
+To banks, unknown factors are an equivalent risk.
+Because a personal loan can be used for any purpose, they represent a higher risk to banks and thus come with higher interest rates.

 On the other hand, a home renovation loan’s purpose is specific.
-Therefore, the lender knows more about the borrower, and is willing to lend at a lower rate.
+Therefore, the lender knows more about the borrower and is willing to lend at a lower rate.
 For instance, a personal loan in Singapore usually comes with an effective interest rate around 12%-15%.
 In comparison, a home renovation loan with 6-7% cost (5% interest + 1-2% fee) is definitely the better deal.

 Home remodeling loans are also a rest rate loan, while a personal loan is a flat rate loan.
 To see this difference in action, we have done an example analysis.
 Let’s say Jim wants to borrow S$15,000 from a bank for 1 year.
 Option A is a personal loan with a 7.8% flat rate and zero fees (16% effective rate), and option B is a renovation loan with a 4.88% rest rate.
-Option A would require a monthly payment of S$1,348 and total interest paid of S$1,170.
-In contrast, Option B would have required a monthly payment of S$1,284 and total interest paid of only S$408.
+Option A would require a monthly payment of S$1,348 and a total interest paid of S$1,170.
+In contrast, Option B would have required a monthly payment of S$1,284 and a total interest paid of only S$408.